Analysis of the hidden-charm pentaquark states based on magnetic moment and transition magnetic moment: summary

 \section{summary}

 In recent years, the study of pentaquark states has made continuous breakthroughs.
-Inspired by the discovery of the $P^{N^{+}}_{\psi} $ states, we believe that the discovery of the $P^{N^{0}}_{\psi} $ states is inevitable over time.
+Inspired by the discovery of the $P^{N^{+}}_{\psi} $ states, we believe that the discovery of the $P^{N^{0}}_{\psi} $ states and $P^{\Delta^{0}}_{\psi} $ states is inevitable over time.
 At present, the study of strange hadron states has attracted extensive attention in both experiment and theory, but the study of their magnetic moments and transition magnetic moments has not received enough attention.
 Magnetic moment is an inherent attribute of particles.
 The magnetic moment and transition magnetic moment can provide very useful clues for studying the internal structure of strange hadrons.

-In this work, we construct the flavor wave functions of the $P^{N^{0}}_{\psi} $ states in the molecular model, the diquark-diquark-antiquark model and the diquark-triquark, and discuss their color configurations.
-We systematically calculate the magnetic moments and transition magnetic moments of the $P^{N^{0}}_{\psi} $ states.
-For the transition magnetic moment, we consider that the third components of spin $S _{z}=\frac{1}{2} $ and $S _{z}=\frac{3}{2} $, respectively.
+In this work, we construct the flavor wave functions of the $P^{N^{0}}_{\psi} $ states and $P^{\Delta^{0}}_{\psi}$ states in the molecular model, the diquark-diquark-antiquark model and the diquark-triquark, and discuss their color configurations.
+We systematically calculate the magnetic moments and transition magnetic moments of the $P^{N^{0}}_{\psi} $ states and $P^{\Delta^{0}}_{\psi}$ states, and simply calculated the magnetic moments and transition magnetic moments of $P^{\Delta^{++}}_{\psi} $ states and $P^{\Delta^{-}}_{\psi} $ states in the molecular model that have not yet been explored (see the Appendix \ref{1}).
 The results clearly show that the flavor-spin wave function fundamentally determines the magnetic moment and the transition magnetic moment.
 The flavor-spin wave functions of different initial and final states determines the difference of transition magnetic moment.
 The same spin configuration has different magnetic moments in different models, and the different spin configuration has different magnetic moments in same models.
 The different flavor-spin compositions of pentaquark states contain important information about their internal structure.
 Therefore, this work will provide important data support for us to explore the inner structures of the hidden-charm pentaquark states.
+At present, for the calculation of transition magnetic moments, we only consider molecular model.
+The molecular model is the mainstream model for studying the transition magnetic moment of pentaquark states, which includes two parts: baryons and mesons, making it easy to visually analyze its results.
+Calculating the transition magnetic moments of other models requires recombining the relevant flavor-spin wave function, which will be discussed in our future work.